tytydraco/yessleep/out/Our_daughters_new_porcelain_doll_speaks_ancient_Sumerian_but_he_isnt_supposed_to_talk.md

 She sat up, bleary-eyed.
 “What is it?”

-“It’s *Frank.*” I kept my voice low, my eyes darting around the room as I spoke.
-"Frank was sitting at the table when I woke up, so I moved him, but he came back—*twice*!"
+“It’s *Frank.* He was sitting at the table when I woke up, so I moved him, but he came back—*twice*!"

 She rubbed the sleep from her eyes and frowned.
 "Honey, have you been drinking?"